OnePlus 5 rumor roundup

 - Dual speakers?
 Not this year.

-- Removable battery? gtfo
+- Removable battery? gtfo.

 What will it look like?

 As mentioned above, the OnePlus 5 is probably not going to look too different from its predecessor — don't expect the same jump that we saw from the OnePlus 2 to the OnePlus 3.
-Instead, you can be sure that OP is going to go out of its way to shrink the phone as much as possible without sacrificing usability.
+Instead, you can be sure that OnePlus is going to go out of its way to shrink the phone as much as possible without sacrificing usability.
 Front-facing fingerprint sensor?
-Sure, but you'll probably see space-savings elsewhere on the device.
+Definitely, but you'll probably also see space-savings elsewhere on the device.

-You can probably take for granted that the popular Midnight Black color will make a return with the OnePlus 5, even though it may not be offered as a launch color.
+Our most reputable look at the phone, shown above, comes from Android Police and shows a more rounded look, with dual cameras on the back and a more pronounced "2.5D" glass front.
+It's hard to get a sense of scale from the render, though.

 What about the software?